andreamangano/confetti-cli/README.md

 # Confetti CLI (Work in progress)
-Command line interface for Confetti, generator of online speaker decks.
+Command line interface for Confetti, a tool for enriching your online speaker decks.